abhijit26296/abhijit26296/README.md

 # 💫 About Me:
-Highly motivated and results-oriented Data Annotation Team Lead with 3+ years of experience in a fast-paced startup environment.
-Proven ability to build and lead high-performing teams responsible for collecting, cleaning, and transforming multimedia data (Video, Image, Audio & Text) for training AI (deep learning) models.<br>
+Data & Product Analyst with 3+ years in fast-paced startups, building and leading teams to transform data from (Video, Image, Audio & Text) for AI/deep learning models and drive business decisions.<br>

 ## 🌐 Socials: